RamandeepBhatia-371/RamandeepBhatia-371/README.md

 - I'm a recent Data Analytics Graduate, my skills as a Data Scientist are based on a solid mathematical foundation.
-Mathematics was my major in high school then I started with a computer science bachelor's degree from Guru Nanak Dev University.
-After that, I just completed postgraduate degree in data science and cloud computing.
+Mathematics was my major in high school then I started with a computer science bachelor's degree from Guru Nanak Dev University.I just completed postgraduate degree in data science and cloud computing.
 This broad and in-depth education is a big component of my expertise as data scientist.
 My personality, I believe, has also played a significant part in my capacity to flourish in this field.
 I am a very analytical,